 Another helpful feature is the ability to add events to your calendar quickly.
 This may be from a poster of an upcoming event or an ad on social media.
 Just take a photo of the ad, and Google Lens detects the event details and prompts you to add it to your calendar.

-Tip calculator
+4. Tip calculator

 Google Lens lets you calculate the tip and split the bill if you’re dining out with friends.
 Just scan the receipt and indicate how many parts you’ll split it into.

-Track your packages
+5. Track your packages

 Google Lens also helps you keep track of all the items you buy online.
 Simply point your camera to the tracking number to see your package’s delivery status.

-Read book summaries
+6. Read book summaries

 One of the many things Google Lens is excellent at recognizing is books!
-If you’re a reader, and you’re still on the fence about whether to buy a book, just get your device, take a snap, and let Google Lens pull up details like reviews and summaries.
+If you’re a reader and you’re still on the fence about whether to buy a book, just get your device, take a snap, and let Google Lens pull up details like reviews and summaries.

 These are all awesome features.
 But if you’re not that interested in using Google Lens, you may want to try Apple’s Live Text on iPhone.
-If you’re curious about how the two compare, we placed Live Text and Google Lens side by side on an article for a more detailed comparison.
+If you’re curious about how the two compare, we placed Live Text and Google Lens side by side in an article for a more detailed comparison.

 Wrapping up…